awentzonline/image-analogies/README.md

  * --vgg-weights Path to VGG16 weights

-The analogy loss is the amount of influence of B -> A -> A' -> B' The mrf loss is the influence of B' -> A' -> B'
+The analogy loss is the amount of influence of B -> A -> A' -> B' It should be set a lot higher than the MRF loss (default is 9:1)

+The MRF loss is the influence of B' -> A' -> B'

 The B/B' content loss is set to 0.0 by default.
 You can get effects similar to CNNMRF by turning this up and setting analogy weight to zero.
 Or leave the